NShahri/generator-rollup-init/README.md

 # generator-rollup-init

-> Generate rollup.config and package files which use rollup as bundler
+> Generate rollup config and package files which use rollup as bundler

 ## Installation